Twenty Tips For New Cyclists

 The roads aren’t as dangerous as many would have you believe but you should still take a few basic precautions to help yourself stay safe, and if you’re off roading then some of these suggestions will still work for you.

 - Lights – It goes without saying that if you’re riding in anything approaching darkness you will need a decent set of lights to light your way.
-But what many people forget is that by using ‘tracer lights’ front and rear even during daylight hours will help you stand out.
+But what many people forget is that by using ‘tracer

-- Glasses – Don’t be tempted to ride without some form of eye protection.
+lights’ front and rear even during daylight hours will help you stand out. - Glasses – Don’t be tempted to ride without some form of eye protection.
 A small stone or flint thrown up from a car or even your own tyre can cause blindness.
-If its sunny enough then a pair of sunglasses might suffice, but cycling specific glasses can be bought online quite cheaply.
-If you need prescription glasses then talk to your optician as there are good styles and types of sportswear available for a very reasonable cost.
+If its sunny enough then a pair of sunglasses might suffice.
+However, cycling specific glasses can be bought online quite cheaply.
+If you need prescription glasses, consult your optician, there are good styles and types available for a very reasonable cost.

 - Reflective tape – As with clothing anything you do to increase visibility can only help.
 Adding a few small pieces of reflective tape to the moving parts of your bike (usually pedals and wheels) will just help to make you stand out from the crowd.